Quantum Information Dimension and Geometric Entropy: Dimensional Quantum Entropy

 On the other, it is well known that it presents its own challenges and that alternatives are possible.
 For example, it is well-known to be sensitive to rescaling of the measure.
 When $dx \to k dx$ we have that $H_{\mathrm{continuous}} \to H_{\mathrm{continuous}} + \log k$.

 Thus, when a physical measure is defined up to an overall scale factor, this quantity is defined up to an overall additive factor.
 This is an issue that can often be disregarded as it does not carry physical consequences, in analogy with the classical notion of energy, defined up to a constant.
-Practically, this can be bypassed by fixing the zero point of the entropy to be given by the uniform distribution, which is realized by using as measure the normalized volume of the space so that a uniform density simply has constant value equal to $1$, giving a differential entropy $H_{unif} = \log 1 =0$.
+Practically, this can be bypassed by fixing the zero point of the entropy to be given by the uniform distribution.
+This is realized by taking the measure to be the normalized volume of the space.
+In this way, a uniform density simply has constant value equal to $1$, giving a differential entropy $H_{unif} = \log 1 =0$.

 Note, too, that $H_{\mathrm{continuous}}$ can be negative, as $-\log p(x)$ can be negative when $p(x)$ is a density.
 This is not a concern, since correctly interpreting this quantity relies on the asymptotic equipartition property, which holds for both discrete and continuous random variables, irrespective of $H_{\mathrm{continuous}}$'s sign; see Ch.
 8 of Ref. \cite{Cove91a}.